Hand Sewing: The Blanket Stitch

 The blanket stitch is a wonderful hand sewing technique to learn, as it can be used to great effect as decorative edging on various projects including blankets, dishcloths and fabric ornaments.

 The stitch is normally used to join 2 raw edges of a non-fraying fabric together, such as felt or fleece.

 In the video below I demonstrate how to stitch 2 edges of felt together to make a seam, on both a straight edge and around a corner.
-If you want to skip straight through the intro to the demo, fast forward to 3:20 :)
+I also cover how to sew over a hem, and how to do a 'scalloped' edge.

 There is also the option of adding beads to the stitches as you go, to make the edging even more decorative.
 This is particularly useful for making ornaments.

 Bear in mind that the bigger your project, the bigger the thread you'll be using, and the bigger the beads you'll require.